 On the organizational front, when I initially got Lightroom I decided to just use it for photos from that point forward.
 I didn’t want to worry about the ones in iPhoto.
 Then last year as I was working on a family tree photo book for my sons I thought to myself, why dig around old hard drives and numerous folders for my older photos?
 I set out to locate any image I could find that had been scattered around and finally migrated everything into Lightroom.
 My oldest digital photos in my database are from 1998.
 I’m so happy to see my photos – old and new in one place.
 (Cue clouds breaking and the sun shining through…)

 I should note that there are two versions of Lightroom, a standalone version priced at $142.99 and a subscription based version under Creative Cloud for $9.99/month.
+UPDATE 2019: Lightroom is no longer available for sale as a standalone program.
+If you bought it, you can still use it, but for new users the only option is to subscribe to the Cloud version.
+You can still buy Adobe Photoshop Elements (see below).
 There has been much discussion and debate in photography circles about which version is better, but it’s a bit outside the scope of this post.
 For me personally, I originally had purchased Lightroom 4 years ago and just upgraded to Lightroom 6 in July.
 I was kind of forced to upgrade because my old Lightroom wouldn’t recognize the new RAW files taken by my new Nikon DSLR.
 Otherwise I was completely happy with my old Lightroom.
 (I also am still using a really old standalone version of Adobe Photoshop.)
 I wasn’t too pleased to hear that Adobe was moving to a subscription model.
 If I’m paying for software I’d like to own it – not be required to pay for it in perpetuity.
 Adobe is however only releasing new features in the subscription model so if having the latest tools are important to you, then you might want to opt for the subscription model.
 Also, there is the risk that they will decide to no longer support the standalone version.
 I’ll update this post if anything changes.

 Adobe Photoshop Elements is another good option for photo management.
 Photoshop Elements is geared more towards “casual snapshooters” providing “easy to use editing controls” according to Adobe in their product description.
 Essentially this program is geared more towards casual photographers or the average consumer, while the more full-featured Lightroom attracts professional and amateur photographers who want more editing options.
 I hear that folks who use it find it works for them and they don’t need more extensive tools.
 It’s also about half the price of the standalone Lightroom.
 More about Adobe Photoshop Elements here.
 Cost $79.99.